omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 #### 1.6 Install Kubernetes Network Infrastructure

 - Calico is used for network plugin on K8s.
 Others (flannel, weave) could be also used.
-- Run only on Master:
+- Run only on Master, in our examples, we are using Calico instead of Flannel:
   - Calico:
   ```
   kubectl create -f https://docs.projectcalico.org/manifests/tigera-operator.yaml